lonycell/grafana.v7/docs/sources/features/datasources/prometheus.md

 The step option is useful to limit the number of events returned from your query.

-## Get Grafana metrics into Prometheus
+## Get ThingSPIN metrics into Prometheus

-Grafana exposes metrics for Prometheus on the `/metrics` endpoint.
-We also bundle a dashboard within Grafana so you can get started viewing your metrics faster.
+ThingSPIN exposes metrics for Prometheus on the `/metrics` endpoint.
+We also bundle a dashboard within ThingSPIN so you can get started viewing your metrics faster.
 You can import the bundled dashboard by going to the data source edit page and click the dashboard tab.
-There you can find a dashboard for Grafana and one for Prometheus.
+There you can find a dashboard for ThingSPIN and one for Prometheus.
 Import and start viewing all the metrics!

-For detailed instructions, refer to [Internal Grafana metrics]({{< relref "../../administration/metrics.md">}}).
+For detailed instructions, refer to [Internal ThingSPIN metrics]({{< relref "../../administration/metrics.md">}}).

 ## Provision the Prometheus data source

-You can configure data sources using config files with Grafana's provisioning system.
+You can configure data sources using config files with ThingSPIN's provisioning system.
 Read more about how it works and all the settings you can set for data sources on the [provisioning docs page]({{< relref "../../administration/provisioning/#datasources" >}})

 Here are some provisioning examples for this data source: